+All of the sites included in the inventory can add at least twice as many new units as exist on the site today.
+Each site can also accommodate at least two net new units, as properties that may only build one unit are more likely to pursue an ADU than whole or partial redevelopment.
 The new residential capacity associated with the M-F-R upzoning creates a strong market incentive for these properties to be redeveloped within the planning cycle.
 For example, a 7,000 square foot lot with one existing single-family home could potentially build a small five-unit apartment complex.
 When accounting for the realistic capacity, including subtracting the existing unit and applying a realistic factor, the property could potentially yield three new units of housing.
 Based on the significant new capacity, city programs to promote redevelopment, and financial upside for property redevelopment, the existing residential uses are not expected to inhibit or constrain redevelopment during the 6th Cycle.

 Most of the City's RHNA units are accommodated on sites with existing commercial or institutional uses.
 The City is only relying on properties with residential uses for 824 RHNA units, less than 20 percent of total capacity.
 Nearly all of this capacity (656 units) is met on sites with single-family homes, which have very high potential for redevelopment and increased housing capacity.
-Table 40 illustrates the existing uses on MFR rezoned sites that are included in the RHNA.